tinymce/bedrock/doc/modes.md

 Note, that we have named the profile here.
 This allows you to have multiple profiles on the same machine.
 In order to set this profile, you can prefix the bedrock-remote command with an AWS_PROFILE declaration.
 This will be covered in the examples below.

-`bedrock-remote {TEST_DIR} {UPLOAD_DIRS} {CONFIG_FILE} {TESTS ...}`

-Note, UPLOAD_DIRS is a *comma-separated* list of directories relative to the current directory.
-Use "*" to include all directories.

-e.g. run tests using the default profile in the ~/.aws/credentials file on the subdirectory remote-test-1 of the s3 bucket
+e.g. run tests using the default profile

-`bedrock-remote remote-test-1 "src" config/bolt/browser.js src/test/js/browser/OneTest.js src/test/js.browser/TwoTest.js`
+`bedrock-remote --uploaddirs src test config --testdir test

 e.g. run tests using a non-default profile in the ~/.aws/credentials file

-`AWS_PROFILE=bedrock-aws bedrock-remote remote-test-1 "*" config/bolt/browser.js src/test/js/browser/OneTest.js src/test/js.browser/TwoTest.js`
+`AWS_PROFILE=bedrock-aws bedrock-remote --uploaddirs src test config --testdir test`

+Use `bedrock-remote --help` to see all arguments possible.

 ## saucelabs mode (bedrock-sauce)